mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 be used in different use cases.

 This document is a straw-man proposal.
 It aims at sparking discussions on the proposed approach.
-TODO(mp): Encourage a place (ml ?) to discuss the approach

 --- middle

 # Introduction {#intro}

 Internet hosts rely on protocols to efficiently exchange information.
 Most protocols are designed assuming a layered model.
 In such a layered protocol model, a protocol implementation is often represented as a black-box that uses the service provided by the underlying layer to offer an enhanced Application Programming Interface (API) to the upper layer.
 This is illustrated in